-Keyhole Surgery also known as Minimally Invasive Surgery is surgery performed using long thin instruments inserted into the body through small cuts (incisions).
-These small incisions, which are typically 5 – 10mm in length, replace the traditional long incision (which can extend over 30cm).
+Keyhole Surgery (also known as Minimally Invasive Surgery) is surgery performed using long thin instruments which are inserted into the body through very small incisions.
+Keyhole cuts are typically 5 – 10mm in length and replace the traditional laparotomy (open) cut which can extend over 30cm.

 Surgery with this technique into the abdomen is called 'Laparoscopy' or Laparoscopic Surgery, and into the thorax (chest) is call ‘Thoracoscopy’ or Thoracoscopic Surgery.

-Laparoscopic surgery refers to keyhole surgery when performed on the abdomen.
-This is slowly becoming the standard technique for most surgeries including removal of the gallbladder, removal of the appendix, removal of the colon and many other operations.
+Laparoscopic surgery refers to keyhole surgery when performed in the abdomen.
+This is the standard technique for most surgeries including removal of the gallbladder, removal of the appendix, hiatus hernia repair and anti-reflux surgery and many other operations.

 Although most surgeries performed by Melbourne Gastro Oesophageal Surgery are performed laparoscopically, you should speak with your surgeon about your specific situation.

-Keyhole Surgery can also be used for operations involving the chest, where again it is a very useful way to avoid a larger incision.
-It can be especially useful in the chest, as operations requiring a full size incision also often require a rib to be broken to gain adequate access.
-Obviously this has implications in the amount of post-operative pain that is experienced.
-The main kinds of surgery performed by the Melbourne Gastro-Oesophageal Surgeons in the thorax are related to diseases of the oesophagus.
+Keyhole Surgery can also be used for operations involving the chest.
+It can be especially useful in the chest, as operations requiring a full-size incision also often require a rib to be broken to gain adequate access.
+Surgery performed thoracoscopically by the Melbourne Gastro-Oesophageal Surgeons are related to diseases of the oesophagus.

-The appropriateness of thoracoscopic surgery rather than an ‘open’ (larger) incision depends on the surgical condition and your medical history.
+The appropriateness of thoracoscopic surgery rather than a laparotomy depends on the surgical condition and your medical history.
 Your individual situation should be discussed with your surgeon.